 3. The Committee will forward its proposed course substitution to the Office of the Vice-President of Academic and Student Affairs.

 4. The Office of the Vice-President of Academic and Student Affairs will inform the student in writing within ten days of receipt of the Committee’s proposal.
 Any approved substitutions will be documented in the student’s academic file.

 Right to Appeal

-If a student disagrees with the recommendations of the DS staff in Phase 1 or the Ad-hoc Committee recommendation, the student may file an appeal directly to the Vice-President of Academic and Student Affairs’s Office.
+If a student disagrees with the recommendations of the DS staff in Phase 1 or the Ad-hoc Committee recommendation, the student may file an appeal directly to the Vice-President of Academic and Student Affair’s Office.
 The Vice-President will review all pertinent material and will consult with the College’s ADA/Section 504 Compliance Officer to make a determination.
 The decision of the Vice-President is final.
 If a student is dissatisfied with the Vice-Presidents decision they may file a formal grievance through the College’s Grievance Policy.